-This section studies the required sample size to retrieve the information vector $\cU$ as a function of the DNA storage channel, the error-correcting code, and the retrieval algorithm.
+This work studies the required sample size to retrieve the information vector $\bfU$, or a specific subset of its symbols, as a function of the DNA storage channel, the error-correcting code, and the retrieval algorithm.
 Under this framework, our goal is to understand how to optimally pair an error-correcting code with a given retrieval algorithm in order to minimize the sample size, while guaranteeing successful decoding with high probability.